pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_publish-and-subscribe.md

 # Publish/Subscribe API for C# SDK

-Low-latency publish/subscribe using the C# SDK.
-See Connection Management and Publish Messages for broader context.
+Low-latency publish/subscribe with the C# SDK.
+See Connection Management and Publish Messages for broader concepts.

 ##### Request execution

 Use try/catch.
-Invalid parameters throw exceptions; server/network errors are in Status.
+Invalid parameters throw exceptions; server/network errors are returned in status.

 ```
 1try